 , handles instances when Firebase has sent the SMS OTP to the user’s device.
 Here you save the resendToken

-to state as Firebase uses this value to force resending of OTPs.
+to state as Firebase uses this value to force the resending of OTPs.
 The OTP handler function is then triggered, which logs the user in with Firebase.

 The UI for the OTP screen and the UI for an unsuccessful attempt will look as follows: